UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I set up my natural gas service with Spire?

-Getting your service started is easy.
-You can set everything up online through their “Start Service” portal on the Spire website.
-It’s a quick process, and we recommend doing it a few business days before your move-in date to ensure a smooth transition.
+You can easily set up your service online via the “Start Service” portal on Spire’s website.
+We recommend completing this a few business days before your move-in date to guarantee a seamless transition.

 What payment methods does Spire accept?

-How can I read my gas meter?
-Is it necessary?
+How can I read my gas meter, and is it necessary?

-While Spire will read your meter for billing, it’s a great habit to read it yourself to track your usage and catch any unexpected spikes.
-You can usually find instructions on how to read your specific meter type on their website.
-Submitting a self-read meter reading can also ensure your bill is accurate if the meter reader can’t access it.
+While Spire reads your meter for billing purposes, reading it yourself is a smart way to track your usage and catch unexpected spikes.
+You can find straightforward instructions on how to read your specific meter type directly on Spire’s website.

 Are the appliance rebates only for homeowners, or can renters use them too?